andymancan2/HeatmapTelemetryCppPyMashup/README.md

 .../HeatmapTelemetryCppPyMashup/cpp/QtSln/cppReader/html/index.html
 .../HeatmapTelemetryCppPyMashup/cpp/QtSln/simSystemWithTelemetry/html/index.html
 ## Descriptive videos.
+1) Introduction
-1) First we got see an animated heatmap.
+   First we got see an animated heatmap.
-   Later we will review "simSystemWithTelemetry" on how it writes to shared memory.
+   Let's review this README.
 2) Review and execute the python and cpp programs for testing shared memory.
-3) Review the "simSystemWithTelemetry" cpp code.
+3) Review the "simSystemWithTelemetry" cpp code and show the steps to run the animated heatmap.
+This program generated the telemetry data showed in the heatmap.
 4) Review the animate python code.